-- Participants who are longlisted by the first round judges will be contacted and required to provide file/s as recorded by the camera for all images in order to proceed to the final stages of the contest.
+- Participants who are long-listed by the first round judges may be contacted and required to provide file/s as recorded by the camera for all images in order to proceed to the final stages of the contest.
 These file/s will be requested and examined confidentially during the judging period.
-A failure to provide these files by September 16, 2017, will lead to the elimination of the entry that will not proceed into the final rounds and will not become eligible for a Nikon-Walkley Award.
+A failure to provide these files, will lead to the elimination of the entry that will not proceed into the final rounds and will not become eligible for a Nikon-Walkley Award.

 - Entrants may not enter the same photograph in more than one photographic category except: